Run automated tests from test plans

 Set up your environment

-In the Test plans page of Azure Test Plans or the Test hub in Azure DevOps Server (see Web portal navigation), choose your test plan, open the shortcut menu, and choose Test plan settings.
+In the Test Plans page, choose your test plan, open the shortcut menu, and choose Test plan settings.

 In the Test plan settings dialog, select the build pipeline that generates builds which contain the test binaries.
 You can then select a specific build number to test, or let the system automatically use the latest build when tests are run.

-You will need a release pipeline that was created from the Run automated tests from Test Manager template to run tests from test plans in Azure Test Plans or the Test hub in TFS.
+You will need a release pipeline that was created from the Run automated tests from Test Manager template to run tests from test plans in Azure Test Plans .
 If you have an existing release pipeline that was created using this template, select it and then select the existing stage in the release pipeline where the tests will be executed.
 Otherwise, choose the Create new link in the dialog to create a new release pipeline containing a single stage with the Visual Studio Test task already added.